-- a) In-Situ Systems for Dry Stacks - b) Extractive Systems for applications with entrained water droplets in the gas stream a) Light Attenuation (Transmissiometry): In this method the amount of light absorbed by particles crossing a light beam is measured and correlated to dust concentration.
-In Opacity/Extinction instruments the amount of light reduction is measured directly, whereas in Ratiometric Opacity systems the ratio of the amount of light variation (flicker) to the transmitted light is measured.
+B. Extractive Systems for applications with entrained water droplets in the gas stream a) Light Attenuation (Transmissometry): In this method the amount of light absorbed by particles crossing a light beam is measured and correlated to dust concentration.
+In Opacity/Extinction instruments the amount of light reduction is measured directly, whereas in Ratio-metric Opacity systems the ratio of the amount of light variation (flicker) to the transmitted light is measured.

-1. In-situ systems
+A. In-situ systems

-The main techniques used for Continuous Monitoring of Particulate Matter in dry stacks are: -
+The main cross-duct techniques used for Continuous Monitoring of Particulate Matter are: -